How to contact us for advice

 Intermediary

-An intermediary is someone who helps parents, children or other family members to understand information and to communicate.
-They are sometimes referred to as ‘communication specialists.’
-An intermediary can become involved to help someone understand court proceedings and help them fully take part.
+An intermediary helps parents, children or other family members to understand information and to communicate.
+They are sometimes referred to as ‘communication specialists’ and become involved to help someone understand court proceedings.
+And help them to take part fully.

 Examples of how an intermediary can help someone prepare for court are: